geofurlong/api_python/README.md

 ### Performance

 This library can compute the co-ordinates of railway points at many thousand iterations per second.
-It utilises robust high-performance libraries which are written in C, thus the normal performance overheads associated with the dynamic typing nature of Python are reduced.
+It utilises robust high-performance libraries, written in C, thus the performance overheads normally associated with the dynamic typing architecture of Python are reduced.
 Some basic performance benchmarks are recorded in this [example](lib/example_98_performance.py).

 For higher-performing geocoding requirements, see the GeoFurlong [builder](https://github.com/geofurlong/builder) repository on GitHub which is written in Go.